Home Alone Tonight

-"Home Alone Tonight" is a song recorded by American country music artist Luke Bryan as a duet with Karen Fairchild of American country music group Little Big Town for his fifth studio album, Kill the Lights (2015).
+"Home Alone Tonight" is a song recorded by American country music artist Luke Bryan as a duet with Karen Fairchild of Little Big Town.
+It was recorded for his fifth studio album, Kill the Lights (2015).
 Upon the release of the album, the song entered the Billboard Hot Country Songs chart at number 33 on the strength of digital downloads.
 It was serviced to American country radio on November 23, 2015 as the album's third official single.
 The song was written by Jody Stevens, Cole Taylor, Jaida Dreyer and Tommy Cecil.

 Live performances

 Bryan and Fairchild performed the song live at the 2015 American Music Awards.

 Content

 The song is a mid-tempo ballad in which a man and woman meet in a bar and plot revenge on their former lovers together.

 Critical reception

 An uncredited review from Taste of Country was favorable, stating that it "features more progressive production than 'Strip It Down,' but isn’t quite as edgy as 'Kick the Dust Up.'
 One would hardly call the arrangement organic, but that fits the mood.
 The two spontaneous lovers promise they won’t regret what’s to come, even though both know it’s not true.
 It’s an inevitability that many will relate to."